Saturday, March 23, 2024

 Spanish Wells, Windows, and Baths

 We moved the boat from the more protected anchorage by Hoffman's Blue Hole and back to where we anchored the first day so we could get an early start heading for Eleuthera.
-Of course, early for us isn't as early as others and iCat, who was accompanying us on the trip left a couple hours earlier.
 We made our way out the cut between Hoffman's and Devils cays, raised the sails, and pointed the bow towards Eleuthera.

 Since arriving in Bimini, we have done our best to sail and not motor, and this was no exception.
 The ideal wind would be from the side, or beam, of the boat.
 This day, like many, it was a little forward of that, but still a decent angle and we made reasonable time without having to burn any diesel.
-Still, we left a bit late and the result was that we arrived a bit later than we had wanted.
+Still, we sailed a bit slower than we wanted, perhaps because we are a bit loaded down with supplies or that the bottom of the hull could stand a light cleaning.
 This wouldn't have been bad, except a bit of a thunderstorm had developed and moved in right as we got into the shallow waters on the approach to Spanish Wells.
 At one point, we considered diverting to an alternate anchorage, but decided to push on through so we would be near the town in the morning.

 The winds clocked around until they were right on our nose, so we dropped the sails and started the motors.
 Then the heavy rain started.
 It reduced visibility to about a quarter mile and we were using sound signals and the chartplotter to navigate through it.
 I was starting to wonder if we had made a mistake by not diverting, but the storm eventually passed and we were able to see boats and the Meeks Patch island where we intended to anchor.
 The storm had further slowed us, so we dropped anchor at dusk and settled in for the night.
 It wasn't until we were done that we noticed we actually anchored about 200 yards from iCat.